eshikafe/wxSynfig/README.md

-# Beaver
+# Synfig-Reloaded
-Vector-based 2D animation made simple
+wxPython port of Synfig

 This is a work in progress